getcord/clack/README.md

 Run `npm run dev` and visit https://local.cord.com:7307

 Note: Must have node v16.15 or newer, as we use `node --experimental-fetch` flag.
+(although this is consistent with Node's changelog, experience suggests 16.15 might not be enough.
+16.20 should be fine)

 ### Deployment